 In former times, the Indians painted their skin with Achiote.

 "Culantro” (cilantro) is definitely the most important herb in Costa Rican cooking.
 It goes with almost everything, a must on ceviche, rice dishes, vegetables....
 Here you buy it with the roots on it and the roots can be used in stocks and soups.
-Fresh cilantro is loosing much taste when you cook it.There is a second variety called culantro coyote witch tastes less intense.
-Strange for me was that the seeds (coriander) are not used in this country.
+Fresh cilantro is looses much taste when you cook it.There is a second variety called culantro coyote which tastes less intense.
+Strangly, the seeds (coriander) are not used in this country.

 Lemon grass, ginger and mint also grow here, the locals used them as tea and drink it for medical reasons.

-“Papaya” has become one of my favorite fruit since I found out, that they must be really ripe and this is, when they look overripe from the outside.
+“Papaya” has become one of my favorite fruits since I found out that they must be really ripe and this is when they look overripe from the outside.

-Papaya makes a great performance in salads, combines with shrimp or cabbage and even the seeds are eatable, they taste similar to horse reddish.
+Papaya makes a great combination in salads, with shrimp or cabbage and even the seeds are edible, they taste similar to horseradish.

 A sweet papaya jam with some ginger brings tropical sunshine on the breakfast table and papaya&ginger cake has become one of my most successful desserts.

 "Maracuya" (passion fruit) grows here easily, a pretty climber with beautiful flowers.
-Frozen passion fruit mousse is very appreciated because it is so refreshing even after a sumptuous meal.
+Frozen passion fruit mousse is highly appreciated because it is so refreshing even after a sumptuous meal.

 It gives a special kick to fruit salads and combines perfectly with the sweetness of mangos.